jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

-# Android PagerSlidingTabStrip (default Material Design)
+# Pager Sliding Tab Strip for Xamarin.Android (default Material Design)

 Interactive paging indicator widget, compatible with the `ViewPager` from the Android Support Library.